 Limited Liability Company (LLC) and Limited Liability Partnership (LLP)

-A representative is listed on an active form FTB 3520-PIT or form FTB 3520-BE may also sign and date form FTB 3520-RVK for the Revocation to be valid.
+A representative listed on an active form FTB 3520-PIT or form FTB 3520-BE may also sign and date form FTB 3520-RVK for the revocation to be valid.